andreybleme/andreybleme.github.io/_posts/2023-07-31-researchscale-is-here.markdown

 Jokes aside, I can’t complain.
 I spent most days playing Ori, reading good stuff, and being outside with friends and family.

-I felt so good I could finally build the first version of Research Scale.
+I could finally build the first version of Research Scale.

 ## What is Research Scale?